Difference Between Rock Salt and Ice Melt

 What Makes Driveway Ice Melt Best

-The difference between rock salt and ice melt is that rock salt is better at removing existing ice where ice melt is better at preventing ice from forming.
-One is used on existing ice as a melting agent or de-icer, and the other is an anti-icer used to prevent accumulating snow and ice.
+The difference between rock salt and ice melt is that rock salt is better at removing existing ice where ice melt is better at preventing new ice from forming.
+One is an anti-icer, and the other is an ice melting agent.
+They both do the same job, but when how you apply them is different.
+One is a traditional ice control measure, and the other utilizes cutting-edge technology.

 According to National Geographic, rock salt has been used on roads since 1895.
 It was not until the late 1980s and early 1990s that ice melt became a popular solution for slick roadways.
 Out of 500 people I polled 47% said they prefer ice melt over rock salt.